kotelnikov/mgos_telegram/README.md

     let resp = TGB.parse_response(ed);
     // Print to console parsed data
     print(JSON.stringify(resp));
-    // Do some other stuff with response data
 };

 // JS object with keys according to the native API